-- 1. The Project will redevelop an existing surface parking lot at 355 Grove Street and 399 Grove Street, currently improved with a hotel use, with a new mixed-use development consisting of not more than 1,025,000 square feet of gross floor area (as such term is defined in Section 4.2.4.G.3) in ten buildings that are designed to maximize the principle of walkability on the Site and to create a vibrant, transit-oriented hub.
-These buildings would incorporate approximately 253,828 square feet of office, laboratory/research medical office space, up to 582 dwelling units, 38,895 square feet of retail space, and a 150-key hotel, and include accessory surface parking, and a multi-level parking facility in Buildings 9 and 10 that will provide parking for MBTA patrons and parking for the Project. - 2.
-The Project will be located on an approximately 13.05-acre parcel of land (the "Site") that consists of land on two lots: a portion of 355 Grove Street (also sometimes known as 327 Grove Street) and 399 Grove Street.
+- 1. The Project will redevelop an existing surface parking lot at 355 Grove Street and 399 Grove Street, currently improved with a hotel use, with a new mixed-use development consisting of not more than 1,025,000 square feet of gross floor area (as such term is defined in Section 4.2.4.G.3) in ten buildings that are designed to maximize the principle of walkability and to create a vibrant, transit-oriented hub.
+These buildings would incorporate approximately 254,120253,828 square feet of office, laboratory/research medical office space, approximately 582 dwelling units, approximately 39,01438,895 square feet of retail space, and an approximately 150-key hotel, and include accessory surface parking, and a multi-level parking facility in Buildings 9 and 10 that will provide parking for MBTA patrons and parking for the Project (the "Parking Garage"). - 2.
+The Project will be located on an approximately 13.05-acre parcel of land that consists of land on two lots: a portion of 355 Grove Street (also sometimes known as 327 Grove Street) and 399 Grove Street (collectively, the "Development Parcel").
 The 355 Grove Street lot is an approximately 22-acre lot owned by the Massachusetts Bay Transportation Authority (MBTA) and is the current site of the Riverside T Station (the "MBTA Parcel").
-The 399 Grove Street lot is an approximately 121,700 square foot lot and is the current site of the Hotel Indigo (the "Hotel Indigo Parcel").
-The portions of the MBTA Parcel leased or to be conveyed to the Petitioner and the Hotel Indigo Parcel are located within the MU3/TOD District, pursuant to Council Orders #258-12, which zoning amendment vested pursuant to Council Orders #258-12 and #258-12(2) through the commencement of construction of the relocation of the MWRA water line on the Site, and Council Order #26-20 which was adopted by the Council in conjunction with this Order. - 3.
-Development on the Site is affected by a number of unique physical conditions and legal circumstances, including a complex interplay of intergovernmental jurisdictions controlling access to the Site.
-The portion of the Site owned by the MBTA is presently used by the MBTA for commuter parking, which parking must be preserved during construction.
-In addition, major capital expenditures and construction work is required in order to relocate and reconstruct sewer, water, and drainage pipes crossing the Site and for transportation improvements.
+The 399 Grove Street lot is an approximately 121,700 square foot lot and is the current site of a hotel (the "Hotel Parcel").
+The portions of the MBTA Parcel leased or to be conveyed to the Petitioner and the Hotel Parcel are located within the MU3/TOD District, pursuant to Council Orders #258-12, which zoning amendment vested pursuant to Council Orders #258-12 and #258-12(2) through the commencement of construction of the relocation of the MWRA water line on the Development Parcel, and Council Order #26-20 which was adopted by the Council in conjunction with this Order. - 3.
+The Development Parcel is affected by a number of unique physical conditions and legal circumstances, including a complex interplay of intergovernmental jurisdictions controlling access to the Development Parcel.
+The portion of the Development Parcel owned by the MBTA is presently used by the MBTA for commuter parking.
+The Petitioner will be required to maintain commuter parking during construction in amounts to be established by the MBTA.
+In addition, major capital expenditures and construction work is required in order to relocate and reconstruct sewer, water, and drainage pipes crossing the Development Parcel and for transportation improvements.